medusajs/medusa/docs/content/modules/orders/orders.md

 Orders are placed by customers who purchase items from your store.
 They involve intricate commerce operations related to inventory, fulfillment, payment, and more.

 Medusa supports order features such as order editing, creating swaps for orders, returning orders, and more.
-These features allow merchants to handle and automate Return Merchandise Automation (RMA) flows.
+These features allow merchants to handle and automate Return Merchandise Authorization (RMA) flows.

 :::note